 2. Aya Nakamura from Mali

-Aya Nakamura who joined YouTube in June 2016, is most popularly known for her song Djadja which has 840 million views on YouTube while a cumulation of her views shows that with 6.41 million subscribers, the star has amassed 3 billion and more views on the platform.
+Aya Nakamura, who joined YouTube in June 2016, is most popularly known for her song Djadja which has 920 million views on YouTube while a cumulation of her views shows that with 7.09 million subscribers, the star has amassed 3 billion and more views on the platform.

 1. Akon from Senegal

-With the video of his global hit Lonely raking in close to a billion views at 700 million and counting, his beyond impressive arsenal of other hits which had been on everyone’s rotation back in the 2010s has earned him at this very moment, 10.8 million subscribers and 4.9 billion views and counting in total.
+With the video of his global hit Lonely raking in close to a billion views at 700 million and counting, his beyond impressive arsenal of other hits which had been on everyone’s rotation back in the 2010s has earned him at this very moment, 10.8 million subscribers and 5.3 Billion views across all credits.
 Akon also makes an argument for longevity as the star joined the video-sharing app as far back as 2005.

 Get updates from Notjustok as they drop via Twitter and Facebook.